Quinoa Pumpkin PancakesOriginally published on November, 15th 2018. Last updated on March 30th, 2022 Skip to Recipe

 Being from the Midwest pancakes always have a special place in my heart, we grew up going to Perkin’s to get breakfast and without a doubt, I would order hash browns and blueberry pancakes.
 On special occasions, my Dad would even make sure the most delicious pancakes, for our birthdays or if we got lucky even on weekend mornings.
 Therefore pancakes are one of my top comfort foods and bring back all the comforting memories.
 I hope they do the same for you, with the added comfort that they are filled with good for you ingredients.

-This recipe is inspired from the blog A True Story: A Day In The Life, where you can find her journey on body ecology and some lovely recipes sprinkled into her blog.
+This recipe is inspired by the blog A True Story: A Day In The Life, where you can find her journey on body ecology and some lovely recipes sprinkled into her blog.

 - Soak Quinoa overnight in purified water.